If you're just joining us, if a welfare recipient, just getting out of bed and on your way to the emergency room, it's great to have you with us too.

 Okay, we want to make that ozone hole that's out there.

-We want to make it even bigger, and we want to move it from Antarctica right over San Francisco and New York and Washington.
+We want to move it from Antarctica right over San Francisco and New York and Washington.

-Uh Cap was, well, why not?
+Cap is, well, why not?

-I mean, the ozone holes down there, aren't we causing it?
+I mean, the ozone hole's down there, aren't we, causing it?

 No, we're really not.